microsoft/fast/packages/fast-components-foundation-react/README.md

 # FAST Components Foundation React
-The foundation for FAST packages with components in React.
-The default export is an extension from the `React.Component`.
+The foundation component for FAST component packages in React.
+The default export is an extension from the `React.Component` and includes additional functionality for extension by React component libraries.

 ## Installation
 `npm i --save @microsoft/fast-components-foundation-react`